 Background ambient air quality concentrations were assessed using data from the nearby National Air Pollution Surveillance Network or MECP stations (ECCC 2020 and AECOM 2020j).
 Stations were selected near the Study Area to be representative of ambient concentrations in the three sections (OLW, OLS and OLN).
 Background levels for contaminants of interest in the OLW Study Area are well below their applicable objectives, with the noted exception of benzene and benzo(a)pyrene.
 The annual background concentration of benzene exceeds the criteria by 36%.
 Background concentrations of benzo(a)pyrene for both 24-hour and annual averaging periods are more than twice and six times the criteria, respectively.
 Exceedances are common in southern Ontario (including rural areas), and they are not unique to the study area.
-Based on the Air Quality in Ontario 2017 Report (MECP 2019a), the mean annual benzene concentrations measured at the seven MECP monitoring stations ranged from 0.34 $\mu$ g/m to 0.60 $\mu$ g/m, and they exceeded the annual ambient air quality criteria of 0.45 $\mu$ g/m at two of the seven monitoring stations.
-However, the trend in the ambient benzene concentrations have decreased 24% during that time period (MECP 2019a).
+Based on the Air Quality in Ontario 2017 Report (MECP 2019a), the mean annual benzene concentrations measured at the seven MECP monitoring stations ranged from 0.34 μ g/m3 to 0.60 μ g/m3, and they exceeded the annual ambient air quality criteria of 0.45 μ g/m3 at two of the seven monitoring stations.
+However, the trend in the ambient benzene concentration in Ontario over the ten-year period, from 2008 to 2017, is downward, where measured concentrations have decreased 24% during that time period (MECP 2019a).